AvePoint/cloud-api/docs/docs/services-and-features/enpower/powerbi/artifacts.md

-      "numberOfGuests": null, // The number of guests users who have access to the artifact "hasRequest": false, // Indicates if EnPower business context has been requested for this artifact "hasResponse": false, // Indicates if there is a response for the Power BI artifact "lastRenewNotifyTime": "", // The last time a renewal notification was sent for the Power BI artifact "numberOfUsers": null, // The number of users who have access to the Power BI artifact "lastActivityD7": 0, // The activity count in the last 7 days for the Power BI artifact "lastActivityTime": "", // The date and time when the Power BI artifact had its last activity
+      "numberOfGuests": null, // The number of guests users who have access to the artifact "hasRequest": false, // Indicates if EnPower business context has been requested for this artifact "hasResponse": false, // Indicates if there is a response for the Power BI artifact "numberOfUsers": null, // The number of users who have access to the Power BI artifact "lastActivityD7": 0, // The activity count in the last 7 days for the Power BI artifact "lastActivityTime": "", // The date and time when the Power BI artifact had its last activity